LemoFoundationLtd/lemo-tx/README.md

 ```
 LemoTx.createNoGas(txConfig, gasPayer)
 ```
-Create a transaction for gas free transaction
+Create an unsigned LemoTx [`instance`](#tx-constructor) for gas free transaction.
+The API fills some special information in the `data` filed in LemoTx instance
 1. Create a gas free transaction with transaction information and `gasPayer` account address.
 The transaction information is exclude `gasLimit` and `gasPrice` field
 2. Send the output string to gas gasPayer
 3. The gasPayer sign the string with his private key, fill `gasLimit` and `gasPrice` field.
 Then return a final transaction string